Our absolute favorite family games and activities to encourage gratefulness for children from 4 years to teens.

 As they get older we will focus on some other wonderful character traits like courage, responsibility, hard work… but when they are little I want to set a firm foundation of these 5 pillars in their life.

-So I am going to focus on Gratitude!
+So in this post I’m going to focus on Gratitude!
 Thankfulness is something we practice all year long but we intentionally focus on it during this month so here are some ideas you can do with your kids that don’t take more than 5 minutes and are fun.

 Our Absolute Favorite Family Games and Activities to Encourage Gratefulness

-- Best and Worse— Go around and have everyone share the best thing that happened to them and their worse moment of the day.
+- Best & Worst— Go around and have everyone share the best thing that happened to them and a hard moment of the day.
 Then when they are done sometimes others empathize with the persons worst.
-Then ask, “What is something good “Ellie” can learn from her hard moment?”
-This gets us in a fun way trying to find some good, in the bad of what life dishes out.
+You don’t want to do this eveytime but you can say, “If you discover any diamonds in that hard situation, let me know when you do.”
+This gets them to start processing how to find the good in the midst of the bad of what life dishes out.

 - Gratitude prompts/conversation starters— We currently have a jar sitting at our table with scripture gratitude prompts.
 The simple questions get us thinking and practicing gratitude.
 I have a whole list of printables here: